-Photo: Alexandra Ion
+4IJS Photography: Alexandra Ion

-We are delighted to invite researchers, conservationists, and wildlife enthusiasts to the 4th International Jackal and Related Species Symposium (4IJS), which will take place from October 7th to 10th, 2026, in the breathtaking Danube Delta Biosphere Reserve, Romania.
+which will take place from October 7th to 10th, 2026, in the breathtaking Danube Delta Biosphere Reserve, Romania.
 The Danube Delta National Institute for Research and Development hosts the symposium.
-The exact location will be announced on this platform.
+The symposium will be organized in MURIGHIOL, Danube Delta Biosphere Reserve

-An educational course "Jackal Soundscapes: Advanced Bioacoustic Monitoring Techniques", designed to enhance knowledge of species identification, applied ecology, and monitoring (including spectral audiograms or sonograms), will precede the symposium on October 5th and 6th, 2026.
+An educational course, "Jackal Soundscapes: Advanced Bioacoustic Monitoring Techniques", designed to enhance knowledge of species identification, applied ecology, and monitoring (including spectral audiograms or sonograms), will precede the symposium on October 5th and 6th, 2026.

 We look forward to welcoming you to this exciting event!